wspr/xltxtra/README.txt

 _________________________
-THE XLTXTRA PACKAGE v0.5b
+THE XLTXTRA PACKAGE v0.5c

 This package provides a number of small features that are useful for XeLaTeX.

+- Loads fontspec and Ross Moore's xunicode automatically.

+- Loads Andrew Moschou's metalogo package for \XeTeX and \XeLaTeX logos.

-It loads the fixltx2e and etex packages and patches a couple of other LaTeX commands:
+- Loads the fixltx2e package and patches other LaTeX commands:
   \-: for discretionary hyphenation with variable
      hyphenation characters, and
   \textsuperscript & \textsubscript: